ViliamKopecky/RistrettoExample/README.md

 ```

 **Note:** Default directory to publish is `publish/` but you can change it directly in `Gruntfile.js`, maybe to your public Dropbox folder.
 Just don't set it to existing directory, **Ristretto deletes all contents of the publish directory!**

+**Tip:** When publishing, the best practice is using relative links among pages and to assets.
+And instead of linking to pages `my_page.latte` link to `my_page.html`.
+In future these cases will be automaticaly converted, but it's not implemented yet.